Being an authority in your field is vital in real life. People know how much…

 You’ve done the research.
 It’s time to start sending out guest post pitches.
 Believe it or not, this part may actually be more difficult than writing the post.

 Most blogs, especially ones with great content and high domain authority, receive tons of pitches every day.
-You have to make sure your pitch stands out so you have a bigger chance of getting a backlink.
+You have to make sure your pitch stands out for the right reasons so that bloggers will be more willing to respond to you.

 Here’s a checklist to keep in mind while crafting your guest post pitch: